Leukotape Blister Prevention Tape for Running and Hiking

 Notes on Use

 Many companies sell Leukotape with natural latex in their formulation.
 Make sure to check the product contents carefully if you are allergic to it.
 If the Leukotape adhesive gums up your socks, medical adhesive remover is all you need to dissolve it.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches